About

 pandoc ~/draft.md -o ~/book.pdf --toc

-Example II: CIS (Center of Internet Security) Auditor in less than 100 lines of bash
+Example II: CIS (Center of Internet Security) Auditor in jam

 Show Example of CIS Compliance Auditor